8ta4/gag/README.md

    ## Process
    1. Identify a target word that:
-      - Is commonly used in everyday speech
+      - Is familiar to the audience of the article
       - Relates to concepts in the article
    2. Identify a related word that:
       - Is a synonym of the target word